quicwg/base-drafts/draft-ietf-quic-tls.md

   find the proper location in the data sequence.
 If the result of this process is that new data is available, then it is delivered to TLS in order.

-- If the packet is from a previously installed encryption level, it MUST not contain data which extends past the end of previously received data in that flow.
+- If the packet is from a previously installed encryption level, it MUST NOT contain data which extends past the end of previously received data in that flow.
 Implementations MUST treat any violations of this requirement as a connection error of type PROTOCOL_VIOLATION.